jaxdem.state#

 - Parameters:

-pos (jax.typing.ArrayLike) – Initial positions of particles.
+pos (jax.typing.ArrayLike) – Array of particle center of mass positions, equivalent to state.pos_c.
 Expected shape: (…, N, dim).

 vel (jax.typing.ArrayLike or None, optional) – Initial velocities of particles.
 If None, defaults to zeros.
 Expected shape: (…, N, dim).